-Licensed in: MT, OR, ID
+Licensed in: MT, ID

 John Anderson grew up in ranching country where he gained a sincere appreciation of the abundant natural resources that surrounded him.
 Hiking, hunting, and fishing pristine alpine lakes in his childhood nurtured his love of the outdoors.
 John’s love of the outdoors led to a deep fascination regarding the history of the “American West” and the current efforts to conserve our natural resources.